hawrash/memory-game/README.md

 ![memory_game_adults_emoji](https://github.com/user-attachments/assets/3b9bf3d0-93c7-4068-8fb8-587cf254cba4)
 # memory-game
-A fun and simple memory-matching game built with HTML, CSS, and JavaScript.
-The goal is to match all the emoji pairs as quickly as possible!
+-Introduction
+The Memory game is a classic card-matching game where the player flip two cards at a time to try to find matching pairs.
+The goal is to match all pairs with the fewest moves possible.
+This game strengthens logic skills and reinforces DOM manipulation in JavaScript.
 ##  How to Play
 1. Click the "Start" or refresh the page to begin.
 2. Flip two cards at a time.